nikkieverett/recipe-app/recipes/easy-no-bake-chocolate-pistachio-bites.md

 then
  spoon pistachio mixture into a bowl.

-if you haven't already
+if you havent already
- melt the milk chocolate (you could use dark chocolate if you prefer) in a broiler or in the microwave (check and stir at 25-30 sec intervals - took a total of 45 seconds for mine to melt and not be too hot). make sure melted chocolate isn't too hot. if it's hot then let it cool a bit. then pour melted chocolate into the pistachio oats dates
+ melt the milk chocolate (you could use dark chocolate if you prefer) in a broiler or in the microwave (check and stir at 25-30 sec intervals - took a total of 45 seconds for mine to melt and not be too hot). make sure melted chocolate isnt too hot. if its hot then let it cool a bit. then pour melted chocolate into the pistachio oats dates